danking/hail-cloud-docs/how-to-cloud.md

 gcloud compute scp /path/to/file your-name-here-test:/path/to/destination/file
 ```

-When you're done you have two choices: stop and delete.
-If you stop a machine,
+When you're done you have two choices: *stop* and *delete*.
+If you *stop* a machine,
-you can `start` it again later.
+you can *start* it again later.
 Any running processes will have been terminated,
 but the hard drive, all installed programs, and any copied files are still
 present.
 In return for this, you continue to pay for the hard drive!